Hikagejuunin/Loki/README.txt

 First off make sure you edit the script "Lokisettings" with your own variables in the "--SYSTEM VARS" section.
-The system's functioning depends on you providing your updated variables (equipment, snaketype ...etc) Please leave the "--SYSTEM DEFAULTS" alone as these just provide default baseline values for the system to start in.
+The system's functioning depends on you providing your updated variables (equipment, snaketype ...etc) You can change most of the "--SYSTEM DEFAULTS" if you want, but the defaults are fine.

 ** You will also want to add a custom prompt if ya got svof, otherwise see how Austere's AK handles that for other curing systems:
 *** Also I disabled the graphical AK stuff, if ya want it enable in Osettings!
+There you should also specify what dirk artefact you have, default is Thoth's

 from Osettings!:
 ----------------------------------------------------------------------------------------------------------------------